Home - HomeschoolMath.net

 1 bag 1 bag 1 bag 1 bag 1 bag 1 bag ... keep counting bags!

-Let's figure it out and keep count of the bags as we subtract (put in bags) the apples.
+Let's keep count of the bags as we subtract (put into bags) the apples.
+Study carefully the two calculations on the right.

 Method 1 - slower